hardcore-sushi/DroidFS/README.md

   </li>
 </ul>

+# Limitations
+DroidFS use some parts of the original gocryptfs code, which is designed to run on Linux x86 systems: it accesses the underlying file system with file paths and syscalls.
+However in Android, you can't access other apps files with file paths.
+Instead, you must use the [ContentProvider](https://developer.android.com/guide/topics/providers/content-providers) API.
+And obviously, the original gocryptfs code doesn't work with this API.
+This is why DroidFS can't open volumes provided by other applications, such as cloud storage clients.
+You can only use DroidFS with volumes located on shared storage or in the app's internal storage (hidden volumes).
+External storage such as SD cards are only supported in read-only access for now.

 # Build
 Most of the original gocryptfs code was used as is (written in Go) and compiled to native code.
 That's why you need [Go](https://golang.org) and the [Android Native Development Kit (NDK)](https://developer.android.com/ndk/) to build DroidFS from source.